-- 20. Section 10-50.100.050.C.3: More clearly state that neon included on signs does not have to be shielded. - 21.
-Section 10-50.100.060.C.5.c.(1): Change the term "Accessory Sign" to "Directional Sign" to be consistent with the definition for this type of sign. - 22.
-Section 10-50.100.060.C.5.c.(8): Projecting signs include a provision to define the maximum number of projecting signs allowed per business as this was inadvertently omitted (it should be one consistent with other signs). - 23.
+- 33. Section 10-50.100.050.C.3: More clearly state that neon included on signs does not have to be shielded. - 34.
+Section 10-50.100.060.C.5.c.(1): Change the term "Accessory Sign" to "Directional Sign" to be consistent with the definition for this type of sign. - 35.
+Section 10-50.100.060.C.5.c.(8): Projecting signs include a provision to define the maximum number of projecting signs allowed per business as this was inadvertently omitted (it should be one consistent with other signs). - 36.
 Section 10-50.100.060.C.5.c.(10): To make this section clearer change the name of this sign to "Service Island Canopy Sign" and remove the term "spanner board" as this term and type of sign is no longer used.
-It used to be a type of sign mounted between the posts supporting the canopy above gas pumps. - 24.
+It used to be a type of sign mounted between the posts supporting the canopy above gas pumps. - 37.
 Section 10-50.100.070.D.3.c.: Include a new section to allow for "upright signs".
-Upright signs are typically vertical signs mounted on a large base often with wheels and weighted to provide stability.
-They are similar to A-frame signs, but the definition for A-frame signs does not comprehensively provide for them. - 25.
-Section 10-50.100.070.D.4: Sign walkers Modify these regulations to make it easier for sign walkers to walk and stand on private property (e.g. on a walkway).
-The state legislature is also addressing the issue of where sign walkers may stand (HB2528) and depending on the outcome of this bill (it prohibits a municipality from restricting a sign walker from using a public sidewalk, walkway or pedestrian thoroughfare) modifications to the sign walker regulations will be developed. - 26.
-Table 10-50.100.100.B: Staff suggests that an end note should be added to this table to explain how cumulative adjustments are applied with regard to the range for the height of freestanding signs. - 27.
-Map 10-90.40.030: This map is incorrectly titled as the "Downtown Overlay Zone Map", and it should be corrected to be "Downtown Historic District Overlay Zone Map". - 28.
-Division 10-80.20: Definitions Add some definitions that are missing, e.g. "halo illumination" and "temporary event" - 29.
+Upright signs are typically vertical signs mounted on a large base often with wheels and

+- weighted to provide stability.
+They are similar to A-frame signs, but the definition for A-frame signs does not comprehensively provide for them. - 38.
+Section 10-50.100.070.D.4: Sign walkers Modify these regulations to comply with recently adopted HB2528 by the Arizona state legislature so that sign walkers are able to walk and stand on public sidewalks, walkways, and pedestrian thoroughfares. - 39.
+Table 10-50.100.100.B: Staff suggests that an end note should be added to this table to explain how cumulative adjustments are applied with regard to the range for the height of freestanding signs. - 40.
+Map 10-90.40.030: This map is incorrectly titled as the "Downtown Overlay Zone Map", and it should be corrected to be "Downtown Historic District Overlay Zone Map". - 41.
+Division 10-80.20: Definitions Add some definitions that are missing, e.g. "halo illumination" and "temporary event" - 42.
 There are numerous clerical and Scribner's errors that will be corrected, including punctuation, grammar, correcting cross-references, etc.